dnsudhir/myCollegeAndroidApplication/README.md

 The Sample Application can be downloaded from here http://www.mediafire.com/download/m71xflbd5xohxq0/UCSS.apk

-You can login in to the application using the following credentials or register a new account as student or lecturer For Student Account:
+You can login in to the application using the following credentials or register a new account as student or lecturer.
+For Student Account:
 Username - dnsudhir@gmail.com
 Password - 123456